AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-17-miscellaneous-matters/sec-450i.md

 (1) The Secretary of Agriculture shall establish an Inter-Regional Research Project Number 4 (hereinafter referred to in this subsection as the “IR–4 Program”) to assist in the collection of residue and efficacy data in support of—

-(A) the registration or reregistration of minor use pesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
+(A) the registration or reregistration of pesticides for minor agricultural use and for use on specialty crops (as defined in section 3 of the Specialty Crops Competitiveness Act of 2004 (7 U.S.C.
+1621 note)), under the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 136 et seq.); and

 (B) tolerances for residues of minor use chemicals in or on raw agricultural commodities under sections 346a and 348 of title 21.